 The drive between these two cities is around 1 hr and 30 minutes, so it’s not insane to plan a day trip instead of changing hotels every other day.

 The drive from Dublin to Belfast is around 2 hours; the bus ride is 2 hr and 30 minutes.
-From Dublin to Derry is 3 hr and 20 minutes, and the bus is around 5 hours.
+From Dublin to Derry, it takes 3 hr and 20 minutes, and the bus takes around 5 hours.

 Things to do in Belfast